Credit, acknowledgment & thanks

 IcoMoon really spruces the place up with some vector icon magic.

-I found so many solutions to problems on Stack Overflow.
+Before the advent of AI, I found so many solutions to problems on Stack Overflow.
 Thank you, fellow coders!

 Inspiration